Chao-Xi/jxperfbook/docs/2025/0intro.md

 Our application is build with ruby on rails in Docker, besides writing code and operate our DCs with Chef-solo.
 My most important project is build our Jam application with Kubernetes on AWS and Azure from scratch and convert part of monolithic services to micro service.

 The whole procedures like, containerize our infrastructure components like Elasticsearch, RabbitMQ and Haproxy etc. Set up Kubernetes Cluster on Azure via AKS and on AWS with EKS with Terraform Code.
-Build out Cloud Infrastructure like CDN, S3(Storage account), RDS MySQL, Aurora, or Azure DBs and VNet with Terraform code.
+Build out Cloud Infrastructure like CDN, S3(Storage account), RDS MySQL with Terraform code.

 Use HELM Chart and kustomise, with GitOps way and ArgoCD as CD tool to deploy all  components into Kubernetes Cluster.Use SealedSecret and ArgoCD to encrypt and deploy encrypted secrets

 Monitor Cluster with Prometheus Operator, writing or own ServiceMonitor and Metrics / Exporter and AlertManger to help us collect data from a variety of sources and report alert.

 Get application logs by EFK.
 And I also enabled Service Mesh inside the cluster.
-Install Istio and enable envoy sidecar inject in our main namespace and track the network tracing with Kiali & Jaeger and enable mutual X509 TLS service call from internal and external.
+Install Istio and enable envoy sidecar inject in our main namespace and track the network tracing and enable mutual X509 TLS service call from internal and external.

 And In UBS Shanghai I worked in AM(Assesst management) team firstly, I mainly work as Cloud archiect, work with Wind infra team and Microsoft team.
 Design and setup the hybrid cloud infra for the WIND market data service which helps onboard the service on Azure public cloud as upstram data resource and send the data to on-premise downstream AM trading system.

 And after that, I was internal transfered to Global IB research team as Senior Devops Engineer.

 Worked with global team to migrate global research analyst platform to China region mainly like, setup on-premise datacenter for different envionments with new designed Gilab-CI as CI pipeline and designed new puppet modules as CD pipeline.
-To automate all buildout step to avoid any manual jobs
+To automate all buildout steps

 And aprart from this project.
 And now I'm work in gobal team to manage and operate the global systems.
 Like helped and setup OpenAI service in Azure cloud with terraform code, Azure Devops pipeline to automate the setup process.

-Recently I completed one PWM project with Vault, Azure AD and PWM API to help automate password rotation process to replace any manual jobs to rotate account password in yearly basis
+Recently I completed one PWM project with Vault, With Azure AD and PWM API to help automate password rotation process to replace any manual jobs

+> to rotate account password in yearly basis

-And right now I'm working with Micsoft azure team to build out Azure congnitive AI translate service in HCI AKS cluster for Chinese-Eng translate servicefor China analyst
+And right now I'm working with Micsoft azure team to build out Azure congnitive AI translate service in HCI AKS cluster for Chinese-Eng translate service for China analyst

 Besides these, I passed AWS solutions architect test and azure solution expert test az305 and Certified Istio service mesh and gitlab CICD test,